MridulTailor/catalouge_app/README.md

 # my_app

  An ecommerce catalouge app made in Flutter in my 30 days of Flutter challenge with Codepur.
+Different branches contain my day wise learning and implementation.
+Newest Branch is 'New16'

 # Features I implemented:
 - Dark/Light mode according to system preference